 Philips Smokeless Grill

 Don’t leave the house and stand under a golf umbrella just to make your kids a hot dog.
-This die-cast aluminum grill preheats in 6 minutes.
+This die-cast aluminum Philips smokeless grill preheats in 6 minutes.
 Infrared rays and heat reflectors evenly sear meat at 450 degrees, and the grease tray keeps your food from stewing in its own fat — all without noxious fumes.
 Some meats will still smoke a little, but they swear they’re trying to quit.
 Also, you make jokes like that now.

 You’re constantly evolving with the times (Rest In Peace, Cargo Shorts.
-1998 – 2016), but a nice 12-year-old Scotch whisky never goes out of style.
+1998 – 2016), but a nice 12-year-old Scotch whiskey never goes out of style.
 “The Ancestor,” so named for founder John Dewar, is a time-honored, double-aged blend of smoky, malty, and sweet.
 Keep some on you for when the moment calls for a sip.
 Just tuck a flask into your carg- … oh, sweet irony!

 Snowe Bar Set